Face the Face: Release

 In the US, the single had a different take which had inferior sound compared to the UK release and the packaging for the US promo single said:

 Dear Programmer: Enclosed is a reservice of the Pete Townshend single "Face the Face."
 While Pete was visiting us here in the States, he remarked to us that the British single sounded a bit hotter.
 We checked... he was right.
 Same edit.
 Same mix.
 Hotter sound.
 Maybe you wouldn't notice.
 Maybe you would.
 Time to re-cart the record.
 Happy Holidays, Atco Records.

 Critical reception

 Cashbox called it a "playful upbeat track...with strong emphasis on a high energy marching drum groove and playful vocal mix."
 Billboard called it a "a high-powered explosion at a feverish tempo."
 Spin said, "when you hear lyrics such as [these] performed in 'fashionable' rap style, well, you're reminded why the Who's strongest point was never their James Brown covers."
+Reviewing the song for Music Week, Jerry Smith said that "Face to Face" was "a bright, lively single" that "shows a welcome return to a wilder vein than Townsend's most recent work".